 Raman received the bachelor’s degree in electrical engineering (with Highest Honor) from the Georgia Institute of Technology in 1987, and the M.S. and Ph.D. degrees in EE from The University of Michigan, Ann Arbor, in 1993 and 1998 respectively.
 From 1987-1992 he served as a nuclear trained submarine officer with the U.S. Navy.
 He is an Elected Fellow of the Institute of Electrical and Electronics Engineers (IEEE).

-Mr. Sebby is a former soldier, military intelligence professional, and cryptologic Arabic linguist.
-A combat veteran, Mr. Sebby served two tours in Iraq with the 3rd Infantry Division (Mechanized), including the 2003 invasion.
-Mr. Sebby holds a Master of Arts in International Relations from the Fletcher School at Tufts University, a Certificate in Government Executive Leadership from Georgetown University, a Bachelor’s of Science in General Studies with a Minor in Business from Drexel University, and a DoD Top Secret SCI clearance.
+Luke holds a Master of Arts in International Relations from the Fletcher School at Tufts University, a Certificate in Government Executive Leadership from Georgetown University, a Certificate in Strategy and Innovation from MIT, and a Bachelor of Science in General Studies with a Minor in Business from Drexel University.

 Matt Wolfe, Ph.D.

 Dr. Matt Wolfe is a career S&T professional leading the Decision Sciences team at VT-ARC responsible for the scientists and engineers delivering red team, operations analysis, and modeling and simulation solutions to VT-ARC clients.
 Dr. Wolfe also manages the Resilient Systems and Predictive Analytics & Disruptive Futures business area portfolios.